 Round Face Shapes

-Round faces generally have no real angles, in addition to their heights and widths, which are approximately equal in measurements.
+Round faces generally have no absolute angles, in addition to their heights and widths, which are approximately equal in measurements.
 Having a round face makes you fit to have eyeglass frames that make your face’s shape look longer and thinner.

-You can get eyeglasses with angular and narrow frames from top to bottom and wider from left to right, such as rectangular and cat-eye frames.
+You can get eyeglasses with angular and narrow frames from top to bottom and broader from left to right, such as rectangular and cat-eye frames.
 Seek to own eyeglass frames with a higher template attached to the front.

 Avoid getting round-shaped eyeglasses frames if you have a round face.